Co-founder and Chairman

 Jeremy co-founded Animals Like Us for the same reason he started Icebreaker – he gets to help build something he believes in, explore what he loves, and challenge a traditional industry.
 Icebreaker was all about exploring the relationship between people and nature, this is an opportunity to explore the powerful relationship between animals and their people.

-Jeremy has lots of animals, mainly kids, and only one dog, his trusted companion Mollie, a Border Collie, who is head taster in our quality control team.
-She suggested we add salmon to the chicken to jazz it up a little.
+Jeremy has lots of animals, mainly kids, and two dogs.
+His trusted companion Mollie, a Border Collie, is head taster in our quality control team.
+She’s training Luna, our new kid on the block, on the finer points of our chicken and salmon mixes.

 Co-founder and CEO